 - Report: At the end of every year, all project teams are required to submit a comprehensive annual report on the operations and progress/results of their projects against the logframes to GGGI HQ.
 Project level results are reviewed and aggregated to generate a report against the CRF every year, which is published as part of GGGI’s Annual Report.

 - Evaluate: From 2017, GGGI began to commission independent evaluations of a sample of projects each year.
 These evaluations are intended to provide GGGI members and donors with additional evidence on the extent to which intended impacts are being achieved and to inform improvements to project design and delivery.
+Evaluations will be commissioned, implemented and published in accordance with GGGI’s Evaluation Policy.
 In addition, GGGI periodically undergoes reviews by its members and donors which include multilateral exercises, such as the Joint Donor Reviews, as well as bilateral reviews that form part of the funding requirements of some donors.